-- 5. Research associate This position has the same characteristics as that of research assistant professor except that those holding it meet the criteria for instructor in the department(s) to which they are attached. - 6.
-Postdoctoral Research Associate This position is generally reserved for a person who has recently completed his or her doctoral degree.
-While the primary employment activity will be research related, some teaching may be allowed.
-In general, these positions are funded through non-Commonwealth funds. - i.
-Clinical Faculty - Clinical Professor Faculty members in this position are devoting most of their time to clinical teaching, supervision and service.
+- Clinical Professor Faculty members in this position are devoting most of their time to clinical teaching, supervision and service.
 They are expected to have demonstrated excellence in teaching, to have performed recognized and outstanding scholarly activity in their fields of specialization, and to be pre-eminent in professional service.
 Recognition at the national or international level for teaching, service and scholarly accomplishments is required. - 2.
 Clinical Associate Faculty members in this position are devoting most of their time to clinical teaching, supervision and service.
 Criteria include an established high quality performance in teaching and service and pre-eminence in at least one of these areas.
-The candidate is expected to have scholarly accomplishments with a demonstrated or emerging prominence in his or her field at the state, regional, national or international level as appropriate. - 3.
-Clinical Assistant This position requires a terminal degree.
+The candidate is expected to have scholarly accomplishments with a demonstrated or emerging prominence in his or her field at the state, regional, national or international level as appropriate. - Clinical Assistant This position requires a terminal degree.
 Faculty members in this position are devoting most of their time to clinical teaching, supervision and service.
 Evidence of promise in teaching, scholarly work, and service is required. - 4.
 Personnel with the title of clinical professor, clinical associate professor and clinical assistant professor may chair capstone projects in their clinical fields provided they are certified as graduate faculty.
-Clinical personnel are subject to all University, college and department policies and procedures governing graduate teaching, program implementation, and oversight of graduate research and must undergo the same formal academic review and graduate certification review as required of tenured and tenure-track faculty members. - j.
-Adjunct Faculty - 1.
-Adjunct professor This rank is awarded to persons engaged in part-time teaching or special services who meet the criteria demanded of a full professor in the department(s) to which they are attached. - 2.
+Clinical personnel are subject to all University, college and department policies and procedures governing graduate teaching, program implementation, and oversight of graduate research and must undergo the same formal academic review and graduate certification review as required of tenured and tenure-track faculty members.

+j.
+Adjunct Faculty

+- Adjunct professor This rank is awarded to persons engaged in part-time teaching or special services who meet the criteria demanded of a full professor in the department(s) to which they are attached. - 2.
 Adjunct associate professor This position is awarded to persons engaged in part-time teaching or special services who meet the criteria established for associate professor in the department(s) to which they are attached. - 3.
 Adjunct assistant professor This position is awarded to persons engaged in part-time teaching or special services who meet the criteria established for assistant professor in the department(s) to which they are attached. - 4.
 Adjunct instructor This position is held by part-time faculty members who meet the criteria established for instructor in the department(s) to which they are attached. - 5.
 Adjunct assistant instructors This position is held by part-time faculty members who meet the criteria established for assistant instructor in the department(s) to which they are attached. - 6.
 Adjunct clinical faculty, adjunct community faculty The titles adjunct clinical faculty or adjunct community faculty (as appropriate), with their respective ranks, may be awarded to persons engaged in part-time teaching or special services relating to the practical instruction of students, and who meet the professional and academic criteria for those ranks established in the department(s) to which they are attached.
 These titles pertain to persons who are not normally paid a salary by the university, but who supervise activities designed to give students practical experience in a given profession. - k.
 Other The president may recommend to the Board of Visitors the establishment of other nontenured positions to allow the appointment of persons distinguished in their fields but not covered by any of the above.

-Policy on Conversion of a Non Tenure Eligible Position to Tenure-Eligible and Appointment to the Rank of Assistant Professor
+Policy on Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible Position